 \section{Introduction}

-Time-Series Foundation Models (TSFMs) have emerged as an effective alternative to traditional one-model-per-dataset approaches in time-series analysis.
-By pre-training models on large-scale, diverse time-series datasets, TSFMs learn to capture complex temporal dynamics and enable knowledge transfer across domains.
+Time Series Foundation Models (TSFMs) have emerged as an effective alternative to traditional one-model-per-dataset approaches in time series analysis.
+By pretraining models on large-scale, diverse time series datasets, TSFMs learn to capture complex temporal dynamics and enable knowledge transfer across domains.
 TSFMs have shown promising results in zero-shot forecasting and model generalization across various domains and unseen datasets, even challenging or exceeding the performance of full-shot models at times \cite{woo2024unified, cohen2025observability}.